Bayesian modelling and quantification of Raman spectroscopy: Model

-This assumption could be relaxed by allowing for autocorrelated residuals, as in \citet{Chib1993}.
+This assumption could be relaxed by allowing for autocorrelated residuals, as in \cite{Chib1993}.

 The baseline is a smoothly-varying, continuous function that is mainly due to background fluorescence.
-The shape of the baseline can vary considerably between experiments and even occasionally between technical replicates.
 The main property that distinguishes the baseline from the other components of the signal is its smoothness.
 For this reason, we have chosen to model the baseline function as a penalised B-spline \citep{Eilers1996}:

-where $B_m$ are the basis functions, $M$ is the total number of splines, and $\alpha_{i,m}$ are the coefficients of the baseline for the $i$th observation.
+where $B_m$ are the basis functions, $M$ is the total number of splines, and $\alpha_{i,\bullet}$ are the coefficients of the baseline for the $i$th observation.
 We use equally-spaced knots 10 cm$^{-1}$ apart, so that $M$ is typically $\approx$ 120.
-If the choice of knot locations is a concern, then a smoothing spline \citep{Eubank1999} could be used instead. \citet{Razul2003} used an RJ-MCMC algorithm to determine the number and placement of the knots in the baseline function.
+If the choice of knot locations is a concern, then a smoothing spline \citep{Eubank1999} could be used instead.

-As with many Bayesian regression models, \eqref{eq:spline} can be interpreted as a type of Gaussian process \citep[GP;][ch.
-6]{Rasmussen2006}.
-An advantage of our approach is that we employ a reduced-rank representation of the baseline function.
-The computational cost of estimating the spline parameters $\alpha_{i,m}$ using sparse matrix algebra is $\mathcal{O}\left(n \right)$ \citep{Green1994}.
-This is far more scalable than the usual GP methods, which require $\mathcal{O}\left(n^3 \right)$ operations to invert the covariance matrix.
-Alternative methods for fast GP fitting include the fixed-rank kriging of \citet{Cressie2008}, the Markov random field representation of \citet{Lindgren2011}, and the nearest-neighbour GP of \citet{Datta2016}.

-The Raman peaks are represented as an additive mixture of broadening functions.
-We follow \citet{Ritter1994,Frohling2016} in using pseudo-Voigt functions:
+The Raman peaks are represented as an additive mixture of Gaussian, eq.~\eqref{eq:GaussPk}, or Lorentzian, eq.~\eqref{eq:Lorentz}, broadening functions:

-where $A_{i,p}$ is the amplitude or height of peak $p$ in the $i$th observation.
-The other parameters are as defined in \eqref{eq:pseudo}.
-RBF \eqref{eq:GaussPk} or Lorentzian \eqref{eq:Lorentz} broadening functions can be viewed as special cases of the pseudo-Voigt.
-We extend the previous functional models of spectroscopy by modelling the dependence of the amplitudes on the concentration of the molecule:

-The regression coefficients $\beta_p$ can be estimated using dilution studies, such as the dataset described in Sect.~\ref{s:data}.
-Given a posterior distribution for $\beta_p$ and the other parameters, an unknown concentration $c_i$ can then be estimated for subsequent observations of the same molecule.

-The minimum concentration $c_{LOD}$ is as defined in \eqref{eq:lod}, the point at which the peak is indistinguishable from the noise $\sigma_\epsilon$.
-Monolayer coverage $c_{MLC}$ is the saturation point, where increasing the dye concentration does not result in any increase in signal intensity. \citet{Jones1999} calculated that a final concentration of 10 nM is required for monolayer coverage of silver nanoparticles with average diameter of 27 nm.
-The spectra that we analyse in Sect.~\ref{s:results} were obtained using much larger nanoparticles, with average diameter of 78 nm, therefore we would expect $c_{MLC}$ to be higher for this dataset.
-We do not observe any evidence of saturation in our spectra, even for concentrations up to 24.7 nM.